-Born on 07 July 1959, holds a degree in business administration from the University of the East.
+Born on 07 July 1959, has a degree in Business Administration from the University of the East.
 Started with PPI as an in-house broker in 2003.
-Became Head of the Corporation's Sales Documentation Department in 2010.
-Prior to joining PPI, Ms. Castano held various jobs with other property companies as a real estate broker and in sales documentation.
+Prior to being promoted to Vice President - Operations in June 2022, Ms. Castano was the Head of Sales and Documentation of PPI.
+She has held various jobs with other property companies as a real estate broker and in sales documentation.